jerowe/nyuad-hpc-module-configs/_docs/environment/gencore_rnaseq-1.2.md

 ### r
 **Version:** latest

-**Conda Channel:** r
+**Conda Channel:** conda-forge

 #### Summary:
-The enhanced distribution of R from Microsoft Corporation.
+R is a free software environment for statistical computing and graphics.